Have you heard the crazy news? I eat raw egg yolks every day.

 – The yolk is also where you’re going to find plenty of B vitamins (like the very crucial B6 and B12, which many people are short on), plus minerals like calcium and zinc.

 – Egg yolks are rich in cholesterol.
 And that’s a good thing!
-Cholesterol is imperative for hormone and neurotransmitter production (i.e. it keeps you feeling good), and is also crucial for the production of vitamin D. Read more about cholesterol here and here.
-Still not convinced?
-Check out this book about cholesterol’s health benefits.
+Cholesterol is imperative for hormone and neurotransmitter production (i.e. it keeps you feeling good), and is also crucial for the production of vitamin D. The latest studies like this one on eggs and cholesterol show that eggs are not a problem and everybody really jumped the gun on the whole eggs-will-kill-you thing.

 – Yolks contain essential fatty acids like omega-3 DHA.
 Egg yolks, especially those from pastured chickens, have an excellent omega 3:6 ratio, too.
 There’s virtually no fat in the white, however.